plan-net/core4/docs/source/config.rst

 There are six places where core4 is looking for configuration sections and their options.
-Environment variables prefixed with ``CORE4_OPTION_`` take precedence over the following core4 configuration source:
+Environment variables prefixed with ``CORE4_OPTION_`` take precedence over the following core4 configuration sources:

 #. the default configuration in ``config/conf.yaml``
 #. the plugin configuration for plugin specific settings in